 Focus on your breathing.

-It seems simple, but it’s often something to which we don’t pay much attention.
+It seems simple, but breathing is so natural that it is often something to which we don't pay much attention.
 Finding a rhythm to your breath will help you run better, and possibly even farther.
 Try breathing in for two steps, then exhale the next two, and continue in rhythm.
 Want to work on some breathing exercises outside of your run?
 Check out these tips!

 Keep your chin up.